 Locks will resume normal operations when the lake is at least 12.5 feet NGVD.

-SFWMD is making preparations to hold public meetings online to support our mission for strong public participation and engagement.
-Any changes to upcoming public meetings, including electronic meeting details, postponements and cancellations, will be posted on our Meetings Calendar.
+SFWMD continues to hold public meetings online to support our mission for strong participation and engagement.
+Any changes to upcoming meetings, including electronic meeting details, postponements and cancellations, will be posted on our Meetings Calendar.

 Learn More About COVID-19